MaLeLabTs/RegexGenerator/README.md

 # RegexGenerator

-This project contains the source code of a tool for generating regular expressions for text extraction:
+This project contains the source code of a tool for generating regular expressions for text extraction and classification (flagging):

 1. automatically,
 2. based only on examples of the desired behavior,